nbourre/godot-docs/contributing/development/compiling/compiling_for_windows.rst

 .. note:: When compiling with multiple CPU threads, SCons may warn about
           pywin32 being missing.
 You can safely ignore this warning.

+          Also take note that it takes multiple minutes to compile Godot.

 If all goes well, the resulting binary executable will be placed in ``C:\godot\bin\`` with the name ``godot.windows.tools.32.exe`` or